Retrieving and Archiving Information from Websites

 As mentioned above, not all websites are automatically or regularly archived by the Wayback Machine.

 Sites are chosen based on algorithms that use criteria such as how often people visit them and how often other websites link to them (which is also an indicator of credibility).
-Some of this data comes from the rankings produced by Alexa, a leading web traffic, statistics, and analytics company.

 In addition, the Internet Archive runs its own crawlers and works with hundreds of volunteers who execute searches and archive websites to preserve the internet’s abundance of information.